 Schools of Choice (S.O.C.)

-Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2020-2021 school year and will be accepting applications for new Schools of Choice students in grades K-11.
+Godwin Heights Public Schools is participating in the Kent County Schools of Choice Program for the 2024-2025 school year and can accept up to 400 applications for new Schools of Choice students in grades K-12.

-• Transportation is NOT provided - parents are responsible for transporting student to and from school
+- Transportation is NOT provided - parents are responsible for transporting students to and from school

 Godwin Heights Public Schools participates in the Kent Intermediate School District Schools of Choice program.
 All students living within the Kent Intermediate School District may apply for enrollment in any Kent ISD school that has available openings during the S.O.C. enrollment window.

 - What special services does the school offer?
-Does it offer the special needs or gifted and talented programming your child might require?
+Does it offer the special needs or gifted & talented programming your child might require?
 Do the extracurricular and athletic offerings match your child's interests?

 - How does the school communicate with families?
 Do the opportunities for parent involvement meet your needs and desires?
 Are parents involved in their children's education?